SBA Loans to Buy a Business

 - Get Financing

-Buying a business that’s already established could allow you to walk into work with customers, employees, and inventory from day one.
-But you still need capital to buy an existing business, and if you can’t get a traditional small business or personal loan, consider a loan backed by the Small Business Administration, which could allow you to purchase an existing business.
+But you still need capital to buy an existing business.
+If you can’t get a traditional small business or personal loan with reasonable terms, consider a loan backed by the Small Business Administration, which could allow you to purchase an existing business.

-But First: What is an SBA 7(a) Loan?
+But First: What Is an SBA 7(a) Loan?

 Because your lender will need to get approval from the SBA to back your loan, the application process and paperwork for an SBA 7(a) loan can be lengthy.
 However, these loans typically boast better terms than traditional small business loans, and sometimes even come with counseling to ensure your business runs efficiently.